2012160085/naver_webtoon_scrapper/README.md

 > 2020-11-01 :
 > Code is not working currently.
-> It seems stopping all child process doesn't finish main process for some reason.
+> It seems stopping all child process doesn't finish main process for some reason.<br>
+> Guess it's version issue.